lssfau/hyteg/README.md

 Optional:

 * [Eigen](http://eigen.tuxfamily.org "Eigen homepage") for some linear algebra operations

+  Eigen is automatically cloned as a git submodule.
+Therefore to activate Eigen, simply set the cmake variable `HYTEG_BUILD_WITH_EIGEN` to `ON`, e.g. via:

+  `$ cmake ../hyteg -DHYTEG_BUILD_WITH_EIGEN=ON`

+  CMake will automatically find the Eigen submodule, there is no need to specify a path or to download Eigen at all.

 * MPI (e.g. [OpenMPI](https://www.open-mpi.org/ "OpenMPI homepage")) for parallel runs
 * [PETSc](https://www.mcs.anl.gov/petsc/ "PETSc homepage") for efficient coarse grid solvers
 * [ParMETIS](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview "ParMETIS homepage") for high-quality load balancing